james-willett/james-willett.com/content/posts/scala/scala-basics/2-object-oriented/generics/index.md

 For this type of list you have to supply a list of Animals, nothing else will work.

+This is the default behavior in Scala.

-# Contra-variance
+# Contravariance

-The third answer that we can give to the question is to declare a **contra-variant** list.
+The third answer that we can give to the question is to declare a **contravariant** list.
 Contra-variance classes are defined with a minus sign before them:

 ```scala
 class ContravariantList[-A]
 ```

-To use a contra-variant list, we would define the type parameters in the opposite way to the Covariant list, i.e.:
+To use a contravariant list, we would define the type parameters in the opposite way to the Covariant list, i.e.:

 ```scala
 val contravariantList: ContravariantList[Cat] = new ContravariantList[Animal]
 ```

-If you look again at the Covariant list, you can replace a list of Cats with a list of Animals, because Cats are Animals.
-But in the contra-variant case, we are initially specifying to replace a list of Cats with a list of Animals, even though Cat is a subtype of Animal.
+If you look again at the [Covariant list](/scala-generics#1-covariance), you can replace a list of Cats with a list of Animals, because Cats are Animals.

+But in the contravariant case, we are initially specifying to replace a list of Cats with a list of Animals, even though Cat is a subtype of Animal.

 The relationship is exactly opposite, and doesn't really make sense.
 How can you replace a list of Cats with a list of Animals?
 Because animals could also be Dogs etc.

-But instead of a ContravariantList class, lets create a class called **Trainer** - a class that trains animals:
+Lets think about it another way.
+Instead of a ContravariantList class, lets create a class called **Trainer** - a class that trains animals:

 ```scala
 class Trainer[-A]
 ```

-Now if I say that I want a Trainer of Cat, but I am supplying a Trainer of Animal, this declaration on the right hand side is better because it can also train a Dog as well as a Cat.
+Now if I say that I want a Trainer of **Cat**, but I am supplying a Trainer of **Animal**, this declaration on the right hand side is better because it can also train a Dog as well as a Cat.

 ```scala
 val trainerOfCats: Trainer[Cat] = new Trainer[Animal]